 - Keep unit clean - Provide the motor with correctly sized overload protection.
-Keep moisture, refuse, dust or other loose particles away from the pump and ventilation openings of the motor. - Avoid operating the unit in overheated surroundings (Above 100°F/40°C).
+Keep moisture, refuse, dust or other loose particles away from the pump and ventilating openings of the motor. - Avoid operating the unit in overheated surroundings (Above 100°F/40°C).

-Whenever any service work is to be performed on a pumping unit, disconnect the power source to the driver, lock it off and tag with the reason.
-Any possibility of the unit starting while being serviced must be eliminated.
+If one pump requires service, install the blanking plate to allow the other pump head to continue operating possibility of the unit starting while being serviced must be eliminated.
 If mechanical seal environmental accessories are installed, ensure water is flowing through the sight flow indicator and that filter cartridges are replaced as recommended.
 (See Armstrong files 43.85 and 43.86 for seal environmental instructions).